 The study, defence and advancement of the economic, social, moral, academic and professional interests of the unions and their members.

-The organization currently has some 3,800 members, headed for a practice in family medicine or one of the 53 other specialties recognized in Quebec.
-The duration of postgraduate education in family medicine is two years, with the possibility of performing further training (fellowships), while in medical or surgical specialties it varies from five to eight years.
+The organization currently has some 4,000 members, headed for a practice in family medicine or one of the 59 other specialties recognized in Quebec.
+The duration of postgraduate education in family medicine is two years, with the possibility of performing further training (fellowships), while in medical or surgical specialties it varies from four to six years.

-Within the framework of its activities, the Fédération des médecins résidents du Québec is responsible for the negotiation of collective agreements, and ensures that they are complied with in training sites.
+Within the framework of its activities, the Fédération des médecins résidents du Québec is responsible for the negotiation of collective agreement, and ensures that they are complied within training sites.
 It also negotiates a series of financial services and personal insurance services.
-In addition, it has among other things organized Quebec Career Day, a medical employment fair representing all regions of Quebec, for the past 20 years and the Family Medicine Conference, which is increasingly successful year after year.
+In addition, it has among other things organized Career Day, a medical employment fair representing all regions of Quebec, more than 20 years and the Family Medicine Conference, which is increasingly successful year after year.

 Among the issues which have prompted Federation leaders to speak out publicly over the years are improving medical residents’ working conditions and quality of life, the quality of postgraduate education, physician resource planning and distribution in Quebec, and recognition of medical residents’ role and their contribution to the health care system.
 In this context, the FMRQ regularly issues statements on the policies, draft legislation and regulations put forward by the Quebec government, and spotlights the inequities and negative impact of certain measures.
 The Federation also publishes documents and briefs putting forward medical residents’ position on several major issues affecting Quebec society.

-The FMRQ has 16 permanent staff members.
-To get in touch with them, please click on Contact us.
+The FMRQ has 11 permanent staff members.
+To get in touch with them, please click here.